-APPROVED MOTION: THAT the Board Finance and Property Committee recommend that the Board of Governors, approve the Capital Expenditure Authorization Request (CEAR) of twenty million dollars (\$20,000,000.00) in Canadian funds for a total project cost of twenty million dollars (\$20,000,000.00) in Canadian funds for the Devonian Botanic Garden - Development of the Islamic Garden, subject to senior administration ensuring that all conditions have been met.
+APPROVED MOTION: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee, approve the Capital Expenditure Authorization Request (CEAR) of twenty million dollars (\$20,000,000.00) in Canadian funds for a total project cost of twenty million dollars (\$20,000,000.00) in Canadian funds for the Devonian Botanic Garden - Development of the Islamic Garden, subject to senior administration ensuring that all conditions have been met.

-Final Recommended Amended Item: 9.
+Final Item: 5a.